cutting-room-floor/mapsonastick/README.md

 Maps on a Stick is a lightweight mapping solution for mobile, unplugged maps.

-It includes a launcher, called `runner.py`, that wraps functionality for usage via a GUI.

 MapBox tilesets - rendered map tiles stored in structured SQLite databases - are supported, as well as KML input.